The Gut-Fertility Connection

 How to Heal the Gut

 So if you’re struggling with infertility and are now concerned about the gut-fertility connection, don’t panic!
-Healing the gut and optimizing gastrointestinal function is something Naturopathic Doctors EXCEL at.
+Healing the gut and optimizing gastrointestinal function is critical.
 Here are some ways we can help heal the gut: